 Not only does it increase circulation all over your body via your blood vessels dilating, but the sweat you expel cleanses you from the inside out, including your skin.

-Often you will sweat during a workout and not realise your skin’s color has changed.
+Often you will sweat during a workout and not realize your skin’s color has changed.

 This of course is due to the increased blood flow to your muscles and the increased uptake of oxygen to keep those muscles going.